-Funding requests are contingent upon availability of program funding.
-Highest scoring applicants may receive a three-year award OR a one-year award, based on applicant scores.
-ORH anticipates that approximately 30 applicants will receive three-year funding and another 12 applicants will receive one-year funding.
+Funding Availability: Funding requests are contingent upon availability of program funding.
+The highest scoring applicants will receive a three-year award based on applicant scores.
+ORH anticipates that approximately 33 applicants will receive three-year funding.
+Successful applicants will be required to attend a grant award workshop.

 - Federally Qualified Health Centers and Look-Alikes (FQHCs),